borismus/asimov/README.md

-This is the source code to Boris' Visual Chronology of Science & Discovery.
-Here is a [demo of the visualization][demo], and [more information about the project][blog].
+This is the source code to the Visual Chronology of Science & Discovery.
+It is [running live][demo].
+Here is and [more information about the project][blog].

-So far, the visualization covers the period up to 1850 CE according to [Asimov's book][book].
+Currently, the visualization covers the period up to 1850 CE according to [Asimov's book][book].
 The next step in the project is to summarize the contents of the book from 1850 CE onward.

-- If there's an issue with the visualization or text you'd like addressed, please submit a [GH issue][issue].
+If there's an issue with the visualization or text you'd like addressed, please submit a [GH issue][issue].

-If you have questions, please [email me][email]
+If you have questions, please [email Boris][email]

 [demo]: https://borismus.github.io/asimov/web/cross-shape/#steel
 [blog]: https://smus.com/visual-chronology-science-discovery/